-(d) Not whaling for enough time for the population to grow close to its steady-state value is also highly unprofitable for the whalers.
-Design a time-dependent strategy for picking E_k (as a function of x_k or x{k-1}) that also allows fast growth of the population to a steady-state of 150,000, as well as a non-zero harvest rate for the early years.
-Compare how long it takes the whale population to pass 100,000, 125,000, and 140,000 whales with your answers from the previous two parts.
+(e) Not whaling for enough time for the population to grow close to its steady-state value is also highly unprofitable for the whalers.
+Design a time-dependent strategy for picking E_k , the number of boat-days of whaling in year k (as a function of x_k or x{k-1}), that also allows fast growth of the population to a its steady-state, as well as a non-zero harvest rate for the early years.
+Compare how long it takes the whale population to pass two-thirds, five-sixths, and eleven-twelfths of its steady-state size with your answers from the previous two parts.